Azbesciak/DecisionDeck/README.md

 If there is no dir at output path, it will be created.

 If you are looking for input and output parameters, take a look into `description-wsDDv[2/3].xml` or `tests` in each module.

+All `gradle.build` files in modules requires main project `build.gradle` - those only extends this file by module specific requirements, so if you are going to build those whithout the rest of the project dependency (not talking about single jar build - just about detatching this module from the whole project) you will need to change those files; otherwise dependencies will not be visible.